ccodwg/Covid19CanadaArchive/README.md

 For a list of available datasets, see the [Data catalogue](#data-catalogue) below.
 For information on how to access the datasets in the archive, see [Accessing the data](#accessing-the-data).

-The easiest way to [contribute to this project](#contributing) is to help add new data (by providing a link to the data or by uploading files you have previously downloaded) using our [data submission form](https://docs.google.com/forms/d/e/1FAIpQLSeiUd415u_qdqNwNHVEeA_6KCEMRJhXJSL9_9i1UvLDN3LGQA/viewform?usp=sf_link) or by opening an issue on GitHub.
-We're also looking for help making this archive more useful and accessible by building tools to simplify discovering, downloading and working with the data contained within.

 File name timestamps are given in ET (America/Toronto) in the following format: %Y-%m-%d_%H-%M. Files are archived nightly beginning around 22:00 ET.

 All code in this repository is covered by the [MIT License](https://github.com/ccodwg/Covid19CanadaArchive/blob/master/LICENSE).
 Archived datasets may be used under the licenses/terms of use assigned to them by the data creators.